Bělá nad Radbuzou: Demographics

+Transport

+Bělá nad Radbuzou is located on the railway line Domažlice–Planá.

 Sights

-The Church of Our Lady of Sorrows is a landmark of the town centre.
+The main landmark of the town centre is the Church of Our Lady of Sorrows.
 It was built in 1721 on the site of a chapel from the late 17th century.
 The church was completely rebuilt into its current Neoclassical form in 1826–1846.

-A cultural monument is the stone bridge over the Bezděkovský Stream from 1820.
+A cultural monument is the stone bridge over the Bezděkovský potok from 1820.